writethedocs/www/docs/conf/australia/2019/news/cfp-reminder.rst

 - `Buildkite <https://buildkite.com/>`_
 - `Datalust <https://datalust.co/seq>`_

-Looking forward to seeing you all in Sydney`!
+Looking forward to seeing you all in Sydney!

 The Write the Docs Team